What is Forward Price?

 Forward Price vs. Future Price

 The forward price must not be confused with future prices.
-The forward price is concerned with the physical delivery of an underlying financial asset, commodity, security or a currency whereas future prices can be defined as a price of a commodity or stock in a futures contract.
-Forward price represents the supply and demand for a particular type of commodity whereas future price represents the international supply and demand.
+The forward price concerns the physical delivery of an underlying financial asset, commodity, security, or currency.
+In contrast, future prices can be defined as the price of a commodity or stock in a futures contract.
+Forward price represents the supply and demand for a particular commodity type, whereas future price represents the international supply and demand.

 Conclusion

-This is usually evaluated on the recent spot price of an underlying financial asset, commodity, security or a currency inclusive of carrying costs that may include costs pertaining to storage, foregone interest, rate of interest, opportunity costs, etc.
+This is usually evaluated on the recent spot price of an underlying financial asset, commodity, security, or currency, including carrying costs that may include storage, foregone interest, rate of interest, opportunity costs, etc.

 Recommended Articles

-This has been a guide to What is Forward Price & its Definition.
-Here we discuss how to calculate the forward price step by step explanation using formula along with examples and assumptions.
-You can learn more about from the following articles –
+This has been a guide to What forward price is & its Definition.
+Here we discuss calculating the forward price step-by-step by using formulas, examples, and assumptions.
+You can learn more about it from the following articles –